Prohibitory orders imposed in landslide-hit Maha village | Law-Order

 Considering these factors, the movement of citizens and others who are not connected with the rescue and relief work is prohibited, the order stated.

-Talking to PTI, Revenue Divisional Commissioner of Raigad Sandesh Shirke said there were 11 orphaned children and some more are returning from ashram schools gradually on finding out about the tragedy.
+Talking to PTI, resident deputy collector of Raigad Sandesh Shirke said there were 11 orphaned children and some others are returning from ashram schools gradually on finding out about the tragedy.

+The exact count will be known after the children are lodged in the camp he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)